 - Rechargeable 3.7-Volt lithium ion battery provides long battery life.

-- Base unit can be clipped to belt or stashed inside backpack.
+- The base unit can be clipped to a belt or stashed inside a backpack.

 Worn on the shoulder strap the Smart Mic is always available.
 On the Osprey Kode 42 the Smart Mic luckily fits in the hydration compatible shoulder strap to protect it during transport and storage.

 The BCA BC Link base unit goes in the hydration sleeve within the pack and is in an optimized vertical orientation.

 Backcountry Access is a company built on the principle of keeping backcountry skiers safe.
 All of their products are safety oriented and the BC Links Radio is no exception.
 It’s compact and simple to use even if you have never picked up a radio before.